-June and July is peak wedding season in many areas, so you'll usually pay more for a venue during these months.
+The months of June and July are peak wedding season in many areas, so you'll usually pay more for a venue during these months.
 One exception to the rule: colleges and universities.
 Since students are out of school, this means lots of empty buildings that aren't earning any income.
-Check with the school(s) that your fiance and you graduated from, as well as any other schools in your area, and you may just find a bargain.
+Check with the school(s) that your partner and you graduated from, as well as any other schools in your area, and you may just find a bargain.
 Some institutions allow alumni to get married on campus for as little as a couple hundred dollars.
 That's a real bargain when you consider all the picturesque buildings and gardens that you can work into your wedding photos.

 Have lots of out-of-town guests who will be attending your wedding?
 Some colleges may allow your guests to rent dorm rooms and eat in the cafeteria, if school isn't in session; giving you another destination wedding option.

 04 of 05

 Have hundreds of friends and family to invite to your party, and need a cheap venue that can accommodate a crowd?
 Then, consider getting a special event permit that'll allow you to take over a local park or city block for a day.
 This means taking a gamble on the weather, but if everything works out, you could have your venue for as little as $25.
 Permit requirements and fees vary from town to town but are usually pretty reasonable—and certainly way less than what you'd pay for any indoor venue that'd be able to handle such a large crowd.